benprano/DyFAIP-End-To-End-Imputation/README.md

 DyFAIP (Dynamic Frequency-Aware Imputation and Prediction) is a novel deep dynamic memory neural network designed to jointly perform missing data imputation and downstream prediction in an end-to-end framework.
 It is especially well-suited for irregularly sampled time series, such as those found in environmental or healthcare datasets.

-# DyFAIP

-DyFAIP (Dynamic Frequency-Aware Imputation and Prediction) is a novel deep dynamic memory neural network designed to jointly perform missing data imputation and downstream prediction in an end-to-end framework.
-It is especially well-suited for irregularly sampled time series, such as those found in environmental or healthcare datasets.

 ### 📘 How to Use DyFAIP on the Beijing Air Quality Multi-Site Dataset

 ### 🧹 1.
 Preprocess the Dataset